CrossFit clueless? CrossFit curious? CrossFit confused?

 Here are 9 thing you need to know before you go to your first CrossFit class:

 A CrossFit gym is called a “box.”
 Basically four walls filled with ropes, weights, pull-up bars, giant tires (my favorite!), and sweaty humans.
 No treadmills, personal TVs, or “Free tanning with three month membership!” in sight.
 Very warehousey.

 The first time I pulled into the parking lot, I was pretty confident my GPS had lead me to a mafia hideout instead of the CrossFit box.
 When I climbed the stairs of the loading dock/entrance, I was very relieved to only find smiling people ready to workout.

 CrossFitters have their own language, and at first you feel like it’s a secret club with code words.
 However, after a session or two, you’ll be fluent in CrossFitese and soon will be tossing WODs, Frans, and AMRAPs into your every day conversations and confusing others.

-(Note: Either pronounce this “Every minute on the minute” or “E-M-O-T-M.” I thought it was an actual word at first, so I kept telling my coaches, “I can’t wait for my next Imodium!”
-Moral of the story; if you’re unsure of what something means, ask someone.
-The one thing CrossFitters like more then CrossFit is talking about CrossFit.)
+Note: Either pronounce this “Every minute on the minute” or “E-M-O-T-M.” I thought it was an actual word at first, so I kept telling my coaches, “I can’t wait for my next Imodium!”
+Moral of the story: if you’re unsure of what something means, ask someone.
+The one thing CrossFitters like more than CrossFit is talking about CrossFit.